 Where to Apply?
 Who to Contact?

-To apply for the WIC Program please contact the office of the local WIC agency that serves the residents of the county in which you live.
+To apply for the WIC Program please contact the office of the local WIC agency that serves the residents of the county in which you live, or fill out the WIC Referral Form.

 - To find the location of the WIC office for your county, you may: